KhaosT/RealityKitSideBySideRenderExample/README.md

 # RealityKitSideBySideRenderExample

-Example project for using RealityKit to render side by side 3D video on visionOS
+This project demostrates show to use RealityKit to render side by side 3D video on visionOS.
+It contains how to use `TextureResource.DrawableQueue` and `ShaderGraphMaterial`.

+You'll need to supply your own side by side video file for this project to build.